RYA Yachtmaster Chief Instructor & Race Skipper

 Biggest Sailing Adventures (so far)

-Taking the Sea to Sky Sailing Race Team around Vancouver Island in the 2017 VanIsle 360.
-14 days, 600 miles, and 5 podium finishes during the 9 legs of the race for a 4th place finish overall in our division.
+How do you pick?!
+Taking the Sea to Sky Sailing Race Team to Alaska and back in the 2018 Race to Alaska was epic-brutal-awesome.
+Taking the team around Vancouver Island in the 2017 VanIsle 360 for 14 days, 600 miles, and 5 podium finishes during the 9 legs of the race for a 4th place finish overall in our division was nothing short of incredible.